SECONDARY CAMPUS

 Foundations 6th & 7th Summer Reading

 Please read two books from the list below.
 Do not read two books by the same author and read two different genres.
 If you have read the first book in a series before this summer, you may choose one of the sequel books.
-Fill out the Reading Packet for each of the books you read.
-These packets will be due the first week of school in August, and will be your first graded assignments for the school year.
-If you have any questions, please contact Mrs. Ashberry at tashberry@cacmustangs.org.
+Fill out the reading response packet for each book linked here: Summer Reading Response packet.
+These will be due the first Friday of school, August 15th.

 Realistic Fiction